Strict inequalities for connective constants of transitive graphs: Strict inequalities for vertex-transitive graphs

 \begin{theorem} Suppose there exists a real sequence $(b_n: n=1,2,\dots)$, each term of which may be calculated in finite time, such that $b_n \le \mu(G)$ and $\lim_{n\to\oo}b_n= \mu(G)$.
 There exists an algorithm which terminates in finite time and, on termination, yields a number $R=R(G,\sAz)<1$ such that $\vmu/\mu(G) \le R$. \end{theorem}

 If $\mu$ is known, we may set $b_n\equiv\mu(G)$.
 In certain other cases, such a sequence $(b_n)$ may be found; for example, when $G = \ZZ^d$, we may take $b_n$ to be the $n$th root of the number of $n$-step bridges from the origin (see \cite{HW62,hkI}).
-Theorem \ref{thm:approx} is unlikely to be useful in practice since it relies on successive enumerations of the numbers of $n$-step SAWs on $G$ and $\vG$.
+Theorem \ref{thm:approx} is unlikely to be useful in practice since the algorithm in question relies on successive enumerations of the numbers of $n$-step SAWs on $G$ and $\vG$.

-The conclusion of Theorem \ref{si} is generally invalid for \emph{quasi-transitive} graphs.
-Consider, for example, the graph $G$ of Figure \ref{fig:reflect}, with $\sAz = \{\id,\rho\}$ where $\rho$ is reflection in the horizontal axis.
-Both $G$ and its quotient graph have connective constant $1$.

-For accounts of algebraic graph theory, see \cite{bab95,GR01,LyP,SoW}.
-Theorem \ref{si} is related to but distinct from the strict inequalities of \cite{BGG,j04,SW} and \cite[Thm 8.2.1]{ms}, where specific examples are considered of graphs that are not vertex-transitive.